nasa/ziggy/doc/user-manual/datastore.md

 This works because, although there are two nodes named `"L0"`, they are sub-nodes of different parents: one is under `"dataset"`, the other is under `"L1"`.
 The first one is the only `"L0"` that has `"dataset"` as its parent; the second one is the only `"L0"` that has `"L1"` as its parent.

-Although the sample pipeline uses a pretty simple datastore layout, it's possible to implement extremely sophisticated layouts with the use of additional `DatastoreRegexp` instances, and so on.
+Although the sample pipeline uses a pretty simple datastore layout, it's possible to implement extremely sophisticated layouts with the use of additional `datastoreRegexp` instances, and so on.

 ### Mission Data

-Now that we have the datastore layout defined, let's look at the next thing in the pt-sample file: data file type definitions.
+Now that we have the datastore layout defined, let's look at the data file type definitions.
 We'll just look at the first two:

 ```xml
   <!-- The raw data. this is in the L0 subdir of the dataset